Zimbabwe’s New Government Pushes to Strengthen Agriculture

 Part of the restructuring of the Presidential Input Scheme is a phased replacement of the existing manual farm inputs collection and distribution recording system with an electronic data platform that will ride on the back of the Public Financial Management System (PFMS), according to Chinamasa.

 “Currently there is critical shortage of soya bean planting seeds.
-Only 2,750 tons are available against a requirement of 6,000 tons to achieve soya been production targets under Command Agriculture program,” Chinamasa said in December.
+Only 2,750 tons are available against a requirement of 6,000 tons to achieve soya bean production targets under Command Agriculture program,” Chinamasa said in December.

 The fertilizer industry, too, faces challenges.
 Indications are that Zimbabwe is currently sitting on 120,000 tons of fertilizer ready for disposal to the market.
 The industry has the capacity to produce an additional 160,000 tons between this November and January 2019, he said.